 - Client visibility

 One of the most important things you can do is ensure that what you create is built with resiliency in mind.
-In this context, I am not talking about infrastructure redundancy or autoscaling but rather the end data product that the business is using.
-The easiest way of defining it is that the data should always be in a usable state.
-You might not always have the latest, but what you have is complete and accurate.
+I’m not talking about infrastructure redundancy or auto-scaling but rather the end-data product that the business is using.
+In other word, the data should always be in a usable state.
+You might not always have the latest, but what you do have is complete and accurate.

-One common example is a daily traditional batch full refresh of a data source.
+One typical example is a daily traditional batch full refresh of a data source.
 I don’t know how many times I’ve seen this scenario:

 |Job Steps||Business Impact|

 The better way to do this is to ensure the business can always use what they had before the reload and only show them the new data if it has been successfully refreshed.
-It will reduce the pressure on the DataOps team to scramble to have something in there and allow the business to continue with most of their functionality except for anything that requires the last 24 hours of data.
+This way, the DataOps team doesn’t have to scramble to have something in there and allows the business to continue with most of its functionality, except for anything that requires the last 24 hours of data.

-The other part of resiliency that is fairly easy to implement is the concept of auto retry on failure.
-The goal here is to have the pipeline try to correct itself X times before involving a human.
-Many times something happened during say, a file transfer, and just the act of re-running it resolves the problem.
-Why wake someone up in the middle of the night when a little extra development effort can resolve it
+One fairly easy way to implement resiliency is to introduce the concept of auto-retry on failure.
+The goal here is to have the pipeline try to correct itself a certain number of times before involving manual intervention.
+Often times, something can happen during (for example) a file transfer and simply re-running the transfer resolves the problem.
+Why wake someone up in the middle of the night when a little extra development effort can resolve it?

 The above scenarios are not new.
-I’ve seen this in the early days of databases, data warehouses and now modern data engineering platforms.
+I’ve seen this in the early days of databases, data warehouses, and now modern data engineering platforms.
 The old adage still applies.
-You either learn from history or you repeat it.
+You either learn from history, or you’re doomed to repeat it.

 The more metadata you have about the pipeline execution and quality of the data being loaded, the better.
-It allows you to incorporate proper metrics and business KPI into the pipeline code, allows for faster troubleshooting of current issues, trending analysis and, once you are really good, you can predict failures with ML modeling.
-This should provide a better experience for the business and allow your DataOps team to focus on data changes or new data sources vs spending an inordinate amount of time fixing the existing stuff.
+It allows you to incorporate proper metrics and business KPI’s into the pipeline code, speeds up troubleshooting, enhances trending analysis, and (once you’re good) predict failures with ML modelling.
+This should provide a better experience for the business and allow your DataOps team to focus on data changes or new data sources as opposed to spending an inordinate amount of time fixing existing issues.

-You don’t want to be “alert happy”.
-If you do, you will not retain your DataOps team for very long.
+You don’t want to be “alert happy.”
+If you are, you won’t retain your DataOps team for very long.
 You want to get their attention only when it matters.
-As such, you should not alert them to every error or even look for errors, per say.
-You want to get their attention if it affects the business.
-For example, alerting on failure of a job doing an incremental update every five minutes does not matter if all you really care about is a successful execution of the same job once an hour if that is acceptable by the business users.
-Those errors should be investigated from a trending point of view but you should not look at all of them as they happen.
+As such, you should not alert them to every error or even necessarily look for errors.
+You want to get their attention when it affects the business.
+For example, alerting on the failure of a job performing an incremental update every five minutes doesn’t matter if all you really care about is the successful execution of the same job once an hour (if that’s acceptable by the business users).
+Those errors should be investigated from a trending point of view, but you should not look at all of them as they happen.

-When you do alert, ensure that the alert is clear, to the point, easy to understand and of course actionable.
-There is nothing worse than getting a massive trace dump, then expecting your DataOps team member to dissect it and resolve it while the business user is continually asking you “is it fixed yet?”
+When you do trigger an alert, make sure that the alert is clear, concise, easy to understand, and actionable.
+There’s nothing worse than getting a massive trace dump then expecting a DataOps team member to dissect it and resolve the issue while business users continually ask, “is it fixed yet?”

-The most important alerting advice for a good relationship with the business is to ensure you know about a problem before they do.
-There is nothing worse than having a senior business executive call you to tell you that his/her data is not available just to find out that you were blissfully unaware.
+When it comes to alerts, it’s essential that you know about a problem before the business users do.
+There’s nothing worse than having a senior business executive call you to tell you that their data isn’t available just to discover out that you were blissfully unaware.
 Always set up your alerting with the business in mind.

 This one is relatively easy but goes a long way into building trust with your business users.
-Ensure that people who use the data to make decisions or the ones using it to build reports, data whizzes, etc, know the state of the data at all times.
-Metadata around the recency and quality of the data should be made available and incorporated into the semantic layers used but the various reporting, BI and data viz tools.
-The additional benefit is a reduction of DataOps requests asking if the data is up to date.
-If people trust data, they will use it.
-Otherwise they won’t.
-It’s that simple and it happens quickly
+Make sure that people who use the data to make decisions and create reports know the state of the data at all times.
+Metadata around the recency and quality of the data should be made available and incorporated into the semantic layers used by the various reporting, business intelligence, and data visualization tools.
+The additional benefit is a reduction in inquiries to DataOps asking whether the data is up to date.
+If people trust the data, they will use it.
+Otherwise, they won’t.
+It’s that simple, and it happens quickly.

 We are just scratching the surface here.
 We can talk about scenarios and techniques for days.
-Hopefully, this helps you get a leg up if you starting their first data pipeline project
+Hopefully, this post helps you get a head start if you’re beginning a data pipeline project.